Mixing of art and politics not healthy, Usha Uthup says decades after 'apasanskriti' row | Entertainment

 In 1986, the Left Front government had organized a music and dance extravaganza to raise funds for flood relief and a galaxy of local and Bollywood stars were invited to perform.
 Uthup, who has been singing pop songs in Bengali, Hindi, English, and other languages in the city since 1969, was one of them.

-The Yuva Bharati Krirangan, popularly known as Sat Lake Stadium, was filled and the crowd cheered to the stars, whistled to the tunes of songs, and tapped feet to dance beats.
+The Yuva Bharati Krirangan, popularly known as Sat Lake Stadium, was filled to capacity and the crowd cheered to the stars, whistled to the tunes of songs, and tapped feet to dance beats.

 The chief organizer of the program, christened 'Hope-86', was the then sports and youth affairs minister Subhas Chakraborty, a popular CPI(M) leader who died in 2009.